Azure-Samples/functions-quickstart-javascript-azd-otel/README.md

 ---
-description: This end-to-end Python sample demonstrates distributed tracing with OpenTelemetry across multiple Azure Functions in a Flex Consumption plan app with Service Bus integration and virtual network security.
+description: This end-to-end TypeScript sample demonstrates distributed tracing with OpenTelemetry across multiple Azure Functions in a Flex Consumption plan app with Service Bus integration and virtual network security.
 page_type: sample
 products:
 - azure-functions
 - azure
-urlFragment: functions-quickstart-python-azd-otel
+urlFragment: functions-quickstart-typescript-azd-otel
 languages:
-- python
+- typescript
 - bicep
 - azdeveloper
 ---

-# Azure Functions Python Service Bus Trigger with OpenTelemetry Distributed Tracing using Azure Developer CLI
+# Azure Functions TypeScript Service Bus Trigger with OpenTelemetry Distributed Tracing using Azure Developer CLI

-This template repository contains a Service Bus trigger reference sample for functions written in Python and deployed to Azure using the Azure Developer CLI (`azd`).
+This template repository contains a Service Bus trigger reference sample for functions written in TypeScript and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample demonstrates distributed tracing using OpenTelemetry across multiple Azure Functions and includes managed identity and virtual network integration for secure deployment by default.
 This sample demonstrates these key features:

 * **Distributed tracing with OpenTelemetry**.
 The sample shows how to trace requests across multiple Azure Functions using OpenTelemetry integration, providing end-to-end visibility into function execution flows.
 * **Virtual network integration**.
 The Service Bus that this Flex Consumption app reads events from is secured behind a private endpoint.
 The function app can read events from it because it is configured with VNet integration.
 All connections to Service Bus and to the storage account associated with the Flex Consumption app also use managed identity connections instead of connection strings.